Engineering Intelligence Tools | EI Tools Comparison

 Execution Quality rates tools on their ability to provide deeper visibility into the development work, which practically revolves around pull requests.

-All three tools provide such metrics around PRs, but LinearB goes deeper by attempting to measure things like PR maturity, review depth, and rework.
-Unlike more standard metrics like PR coding time or PR review time, definitions for those metrics vary widely across Engineering orgs. so your mileage may vary.
+All three tools provide such metrics around PRs, but LinearB also attempts to measure things like PR maturity, review depth, and rework, but those metrics might need interpretation so your mileage may vary.

 Alignment is a management concern, so invariably metrics in the category are focused on resources (people), how they are allocated, how they translate to dollars, and their morale and impact on the business.